department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

       Mark your calendar
     </h4>
     <p class="usa-alert-text">
-      You have 1 year from the date on your decision letter to file a Supplemental Claim (VA Form 20-0995). <a href="#">Download VA Form 20-0995</a>
+      You have <b>1 year</b> from the date on your decision letter to file a Supplemental Claim.
     </p>
   </div>
 </div>